rossant/galry/README.md

 controlled by the developer.
 Support for 3D rendering is also possible (there is an example of 3D rendering in the `examples` folder).

-It is based on PyOpenGL and Numpy and is meant to work on any platform (Window/Linux/MacOS).
+Galry is based on PyOpenGL and Numpy and should work on any platform (Window/Linux/MacOS).
 Mandatory dependencies include Python 2.7, Numpy, either PyQt4 or PySide, PyOpenGL, matplotlib.